1999 Russian apartment bombings: Advance warnings about the impending bombings

+War in Dagestan

+On 7 August 1999, an Islamist group, led by Shamil Basayev and Ibn al-Khattab, invaded the Russian republic of Dagestan.
+The war in Dagestan was allegedly planned in advance by the Russian government to justify starting the war in Chechnya.
+However, the initial plan included only a limited campaign to occupy the northern third of Chechnya up to the Terek River valley.
+After the apartment bombings, Putin approved a more ambitious campaign to subdue all of Chechnya.

 Bombings

 Overview

-Five apartment bombings took place and at least three attempted bombings were prevented.
+Four apartment bombings took place and at least three attempted bombings were prevented.
 All bombings had the same "signature", based on the nature and the volume of the destruction.
 In each case a powerful explosive was used, and the timers were set to go off at night and inflict the maximum number of civilian casualties.
 The explosives were placed to destroy the weakest, most critical elements of the buildings and force them to "collapse like a house of cards".
 The individuals behind the bombings were able to obtain or manufacture several tons of powerful explosives and deliver them to numerous destinations across Russia.

 Manezhnaya Square, Moscow

 On 31 August 1999, at 20:00 local time, a bomb exploded in the amusement arcade of the Manezh Square shopping complex of Moscow.
 At least 29 people were injured.
 According to the FSB, the explosion had been caused by a bomb of about 300 grams of explosives.

 On 2 September 1999, an unknown person called and claimed that the bombing was committed by the militant organization the "Liberation Army of Dagestan".